Advertisement Close

 By: Nissrine Bedda / Arab America Contributing Writer

 Atay (“mint tea” in Darija) is the renowned beverage of Moroccan customs and hospitality.
-Whether it’s gathering around the table to enjoy some mint tea with family, accompanied by some Harcha for merienda (“afternoon tea”) or enjoying it with a nice view from a Moroccan rooftop along the beachside–atay compliments any moment, and fills you with warmth.
+Whether it’s gathering around the table to enjoy some mint tea with family, accompanied by some harcha for merienda (“afternoon tea”), or enjoying it with a nice view from a Moroccan rooftop along the beachside–atay compliments any moment, and fills you with warmth.
 From the cooling notes of the mint to the sweetness of the sugar, you can always trust your daily cup of atay, even on a warm day.

 The origins of atay can trace back from Morocco’s hospitality back in the 16th century, during the Saadian dynasty, where testament to Morocco’s open arms to influences from the vast caravans that traversed the Sahara.
-It was from that point on that Moroccan mint tea would be recognized around the world, catering to Moroccan diplomacy, cordiality, and build connections through the unique flavor of this specific tea.
+It was from that point on that Moroccan mint tea would be recognized around the world, catering to Moroccan diplomacy, cordiality, and building connections through the unique flavor of this specific tea.

 Moroccan Tea Master

-First off, for a Moroccan, making tea is no joke, it’s art.
+First off, for a Moroccan, making tea is no joke–it’s art.
 One must get the right sugar content down, the freshest mint you can find at your local souk, green tea leaves that radiate the bag with its aroma once it’s unpackaged.
-You must have the right berrad (“teapot”).
+You must have the right berrad (“teapot”)!
 Depending on how many guests you’re hosting, you must hold the properly sized teapot with the proportioned amount of spoonfuls to retain the perfect balance to properly enjoy the tea itself.
-Let’s just get one thing straight, the one hosting guests must be the one to also prepare the tea to demonstrate a proper welcome into the household full of good energy and spirit–And just like that, bsaha (“may it bring you health” in Darija)
+Let’s just get one thing straight, the one hosting guests must be the one to also prepare the tea to demonstrate a proper welcome into the household full of good energy and spirit–And just like that, bseha (“may it bring you health” in Darija)!

-While sipping on some atay in your own home is a sweet experience, nothing compares to gathering around the table during merienda time to enjoy a nice cup of mint tea, feeling the hot, Moroccan air, and I know, you may be thinking tea in the heat?
+While sipping on some atay in your own home is a sweet experience, nothing compares to gathering around the table during merienda time to enjoy a nice cup of mint tea, feeling the hot, Moroccan air, and I know you may be thinking, “tea in the heat?”
 Yes!
 Moroccans believe the heat of the drink triggers the body’s natural cooling system –which works by lowering body temperature through the evaporation of perspiration, especially if you live or visit the Sahara.
 It’s reconvening with loved ones knowing a cup of tea is waiting for you makes the occasion so special, but what if you’re living abroad.

 Kssun ‘Atay House’ Initiative